 Q: If I book multiple cakes/cookies/cupcakes/etc at once with you.
 Can I have a discount?

-A: Sorry, but no. Ordering larger orders of cakes or treats isn’t the same as buying trade or wholesale as each booking is designed and created to be bespoke or made to order.
+A: Unfortunately we’re not able to offer this.
+Ordering larger orders of cakes or treats isn’t the same as buying trade or wholesale as each booking is designed and created to be bespoke or made to order.
 The amount of items booked unfortunately doesn’t take away the amount of skill, hours or craftsmanship involved.
 Whilst we appreciate people being super prepared and booking multiple cakes etc at once we still have to charge for the detail, materials and time involved.

 Q: I ordered my wedding cake with you, but I have my own stand.
 Is that OK?